Skip to content

 on_date: date,

-policy_id: UUID | int | None = None,
+pricing_source: PricingSource | None = None,

 contract_identifier: "ContractIdentifier | None" = None,

-beneficiary_specs: Sequence[BeneficiarySpec] | None = None,
+beneficiary_specs: Sequence[PricingEnrollmentSpec] | None = None,

 rounding_strategy: RoundingStrategy = RoundingStrategy.ARITHMETIC,

-) -> "InsuranceCost":
+) -> "PriceBreakdown":

-This insurance costs are evaluated based on:
+This price breakdown is evaluated based on:

 - all beneficiaries active on the given date